 Have you or someone you know been injured in an Elevator Accident?
-Choose an Experienced Personal Injury Lawyer.
+Choose an Experienced Elevator Accident Lawyer.
 Choose Parker Scheer LLP.

 Injured in an Elevator Accident in Massachusetts?
-Speak with a Construction Site Accident Lawyer to find out if you have a case.
+Speak with an Elevator Accident Attorney to find out if you have a case.

 Whether you or someone you know has suffered a serious personal injury from an elevator accident on a construction site or was killed as a result of an elevator accident, the personal injury attorneys at Parker Scheer are here to provide you with experienced representation.
-Contact us for a free confidential case review and receive a response within hours, or call us toll free at .
-If you need a personal injury lawyer outside of Massachusetts, contact us for a referral.
+Contact us for a free confidential case review and receive a response within hours, or call us at (617) 886-0500.
+If you need an elevator accident lawyer outside of Massachusetts, contact us for a referral.